jackallard17/REMIS/README.md

 ## Micropython Rewrite
 As of Jan 2025, this project is being migrated to micropython running on a raspberry pi pico board.
 More updates soon to come!

-## Installation
-1. Clone this repo
-2. Install the dependencies
-3. Upload the sketch to the Arduino nano board, either using the Arduino IDE or the command line interface (CLI)

 ## I/O

 This code is designed to run on an Arduino Nano board, connected to the following inputs: